New for Fall 2013 Students

 A “Handbook for Writing a Theses or Dissertation,” which describes the requirements and makes suggestions for the preparation of theses, should be obtained through the Graduate College.
 Students must conform to current rules and regulations of the Graduate College when preparing theses.

-Attendance at Departmental Seminars.
 Graduate students are expected to attend and participate in all departmental seminars even thought they may not be registered for the seminar course.